marcriehm/kubernetes-research/README.md

 ### Overview

-Kubernetes *Objects* are the core application-level entities within the system.
-They are persistent “records of intent” within the declarative model.
-Whenever differences exist between the current Object state (the status) and the declared, desired state (the spec), the various Kubernetes control loops and the scheduler work to drive the system towards the desired state.
+Kubernetes *Objects* are the core application-level entities within the system; they define your application components and structure to Kubernetes.
+They may be seen as persistent “records of intent” within the declarative model - whenever differences exist between the current Object state (the *status*) and the declared, desired state (the *spec*), the various Kubernetes control loops and the scheduler work to drive the system towards the desired state.
+Ignoring system version differences, Objects are portable across Kubernetes implementations.

 Kubernetes end users will work primarily with Objects, creating, updating, reading, and deleting them (in a declarative fashion, of course).
 Objects are the building blocks for applications, and so it is critical to understand what kinds of Objects are available and what their capabilities are.

+This site has been designed so that you can easily try out the accompanying YAML examples in your own Kubernetes cluster.
+To create a cluster on Google Cloud Platform, see [Create your Own Kubernetes Cluster on GCP/KE](./create_gke_cluster.md "Create your Own Kubernetes Cluster on GCP/KE").

+YAML definition files are applied as per the following examples:
+&nbsp;&nbsp;&nbsp;`kubectl apply -f YAMLFILE`	# create Objects from YAMLFILE &nbsp;&nbsp;&nbsp;`kubectl delete YAMLFILE`		# delete Objects from YAMLFILE &nbsp;&nbsp;&nbsp;`kubectl apply -f - < YAMLFILE`

+Active Objects may be viewed per the following examples:
+&nbsp;&nbsp;&nbsp;`kubectl get KIND`                # list Objects of kind KIND &nbsp;&nbsp;&nbsp;`kubectl get KIND NAME`           # show high-level info about the named Object &nbsp;&nbsp;&nbsp;`kubectl describe KIND NAME`      # show more detailed info about the named Object &nbsp;&nbsp;&nbsp;`kubectl get -o yaml KIND NAME`   # get yaml spec and status for the named Object

-Objects are also called Resources.
+Objects are also called *Resources*.

-The kinds of Objects discussed in this document are:
+The *kinds* ("kind" being a Kubernetes concept) of Objects discussed in this document are:
 * Nodes
 * Namespaces
 * Pods and Containers